Credit Reference Agencies

 If a default has already been registered against you before you are accepted onto a payment arrangement, we will continue to report your default to the Credit Reference Agencies each month.

-We will not change the information we have shared to the credit reference agencies unless we consider that we have made a mistake or an error in our processes.
+We will not change the information we have shared with the credit reference agencies unless we consider that we have made a mistake or an error in our processes.

 It’s not too late to act, but you need to do so now.

 It's really important that you contact us to make payment in full for the total outstanding balance or agree a payment arrangement with us.
-You can pay in a number of ways found here.
+There are a number of ways to pay your bill.

-If you’re unable to pay your full balance we’re here to help, and we have a number of schemes that may help you reduce future bills.
-More details can be found here.
-We may also be able to agree a payment plan going forward.
+If you’re unable to pay your full balance, we’re here to help, and we have a number of schemes that may help you reduce future bills.
+Find out more about our financial support.
+We may also be able to agree on a payment plan going forward.

 If we don't hear from you and payment is not made, we will have to ask the Credit Reference Agencies to register a default against your credit file which will impact your credit score for up to six years.